ottotsuma/Melvor-Classes-Species/README.md

 # 1.13.5
 * removed 'ancient coin token', 'ancient mask token' and 'ancient skull token'
-* thuum skill level cap in the ancient relics gamemode now scales with combat stats level cap
+* classes skill level cap in the ancient relics gamemode now scales with combat stats level cap
-* thuum is no longer offered as a choice for skill cap level increases
+* classes is no longer offered as a choice for skill cap level increases
-* improved logic for unlocking thuum skill to support custom ancient relic gamemodes
+* improved logic for unlocking classes skill to support custom ancient relic gamemodes

 # 1.13.4
 * added a new teacher, the flute which focuses on cartography and archaeology

 # 1.13.3
-* added ancient relics for thuum
+* added ancient relics for classes
-* added a lesser relic for thuum
+* added a lesser relic for classes

 # 1.13.2
-* fixed thuum being locked in ancient relics gamemode on existing saves when enabling the mod for the first time
+* fixed classes being locked in ancient relics gamemode on existing saves when enabling the mod for the first time
 * added one time rewards for undead graveyard, air god dungeon and lava lake dungeon
 * these one time rewards are tokens which when consumed grant level cap increases in the ancient relics gamemode, they do nothing in other gamemodes and can be sold
 * these tokens are equivalent to clearing 2 base game dungeons and 1 toth dungeon to help offset the additional skill

 # 1.13.1
-* fixed thuum being locked in ancient relics gamemode
+* fixed classes being locked in ancient relics gamemode
 * fixed skill cape exception check

 # 1.13.0